Skip to main content

 A 4-H Club is an organized group of at least five youth from three different families who meet regularly with adult volunteers or staff for a long-term series of educational experiences.

 4-H Clubs are the most traditional and effective delivery mode of 4-H programming to youth.
-Clubs are guided by trained, adult volunteer leaders that are supported by the county 4-H staff.
-Club members develop social skills including communicating and working with others, practice leadership skills, develop strong character, and become responsible citizens by participating in community service activities.
-Leadership opportunities in each club may present themselves as club officers, activity assistance and so much more!
+Clubs are guided by trained adult volunteer leaders that are supported by the county 4-H staff.
+Club members develop social skills including communicating and working with others, practicing leadership skills, developing strong character, and becoming responsible citizens by participating in community service activities.
+Leadership opportunities in each club may present themselves as club officers, activity assistants, and so much more!

 Onslow County 4-H Clubs are growing!

 • S.T.E.A.M.
 Warriors 4-H Club – Club Leader: Catherine Armentrout.
 Club Focus: This club takes Science, Technology, Engineering, Arts and Mathematics to a whole new level.
-This club typically meets once per month during the day with a focus on experiential learning with an Onslow County homeschool audience.
-This club is up to 48 enrolled 4-H members moving into 2022 and have amazing participation each month and therefore we have closed enrollment with a waiting list started.
-Enrollment with reopen in Fall 2022 for this club but if you would like to start a second club in Onslow County 4-H with a similar focus area just let us know!
-Also let us know if you would like to be added to their waiting list by contacting the office with questions.
+The club typically meets twice per month during the day with a focus on experiential learning with an Onslow County homeschool audience.
+Enrollment occurs in the Summer and the club typically averages over 40 enrolled 4-H members, and spaces fill up quickly.
+Demand for more 4-H homeschool clubs remains high, so if you would like to help us start a homeschool 4-H club in Onslow County, let us know.
+Call Tara or John at 910.455.5873.
+For more information please contact onslowcountysteamwarriors4h@gmail.com

 • Tack Box 4-H Club – Club Leader: Connie Johnson.
 Club Focus: All things HORSES!
 This club meets at a local horse farm and is comprised mostly of young people that ride at this farm.
-However, any one can be a member of the club and participate in educational programs and activities that do not necessarily involve riding.
+However, anyone can be a member of the club and participate in its educational programs and activities that do not necessarily involve riding.
 This club participates annually in horse bowl, presentations, Artistic Expressions Contest, the East Regional 4-H Show and State 4-H Horse Show.
 This year they hope to learn more about horse judging and grow their teams for the state competition.
-They will be accepting new members for enrollment in January 2022.
+They will be accepting new members for enrollment in January each year.
+For more information please contact cjohnson2@ec.rr.com or tara_taylor@ncsu.edu

 Start A Club